Bagoum/danmokou/docs/articles/top.md

 - Replay support
 - Dialogue engine with Ace Attorney-style text unrolling
 - Script analysis and practice architecture
-- Optimized mathematics logic that allow using arbitrary functions for bullet movement  (No other engine supports this!)
+- Arbitrary functions for bullet movement  (No other engine supports this!)
-- Optimized rendering pathway
+- Optimized rendering pathway batching 1000+ bullets at a time
 - Engine handling for complex cancellation pathways
 - Zero-allocation bullets

+If you're interested in the design of DMK and how it compares to other engines, you can read the [design philosophy introduction](t06.md).

-If you are interested in DMK, you can follow the instructions in the [setup doc](setup.md) to start playing around with it.
+If you want to try playing around with DMK, you can follow the instructions in the [setup doc](setup.md) to get started.